New! Soft Spinnaker Sleeve

 The cloth that is milled especially for ATN is a 'tricot', a mesh like material which is light, strong, and doesn't retain water.
 The sail can dry when in the sleeve and it will not cling to the sail when hoisting the sleeve, even after long period of wet storing.

-Finally, the spinnaker is fastened inside the spinnaker sleeve with a swivel shackle to allow gibing.
+The spinnaker is fastened inside the spinnaker sleeve to allow gibing.

 The hoisted Spinnaker Sleeve must always remain in the same position at the mast head, on top of the flying spinnaker, while allowing the spinnaker to rotate under itself.
 This also gives more flexibility when loading the sail.